frimpongemanuele/darkweb-osint-threat-intelligence/lab/penetration-testing/README.md

 The practical case study demonstrates vulnerability validation using **Metasploit Framework**.

-The tested system exposed the SMB service on port:
+The assessment targeted SMB on port:

 ```text
 TCP/445